rpcbind(8) — Linux manual page

 -l Turn on libwrap connection logging.

-This causes to use non-privileged ports for outgoing
+possible.
+This causes rpcbind to use non-privileged

-connections, preventing non-privileged clients from using
+ports for outgoing connections, preventing non-privileged

 NOTES top